LazyTechGeek/MQTT-Arduino-Example/README.md

 # MQTT-Arduino-Example
 MQTT Arduino Sample Code

-Description: Make Alexa Call People Out for Leaving the Toilet Seat Up!
-(Node-RED Tutorial)
+Description: Home Assistant MQTT Explained: Full Setup, How It Works & Live Examples

-Link to YouTube video: https://youtu.be/HoYak0LTelg

-This is the code for sample Arduino to connect to MQTT and turn on or off the built in LED.
+Link to YouTube video: https://youtu.be/aJJj8YxK0QA This is the code for sample Arduino to connect to MQTT and turn on or off the built in LED.

 - **Full Code here**